U.S. Route 123: Route description

-Clarkesville to Seneca
+Georgia

 US 123 begins at a partial interchange with US 23, US 441, SR 15 and SR 365 east of Clarkesville.
 The interchange provides access between US 123 and those highways in the direction of Cornelia, Gainesville, and Atlanta.
 Access to northbound US 23, US 441, and SR 15 is provided via SR 17 (Toccoa Highway), which US 123 meets at its next intersection and with which the highway begins to run concurrently.
 US 123 and SR 17 head east along a four-lane divided highway through Chattahoochee National Forest.
 The highways cross the Habersham–Stephens county line and pass over Norfolk Southern Railway's Greenville District while passing along the north side of Currahee Mountain.
 At their intersection with SR 184 (Dicks Hill Parkway), SR 17 continues southeast along the divided highway toward Lavonia while US 123 turns north and joins SR 184 on Curahee Street, which forms the border of the national forest until the highways reach the city limits of Toccoa.

 US 123 and SR 184 gain a center turn lane and cross a Norfolk Southern rail line as they approach the downtown area.
 In the center of town, the highway begins to parallel the Greenville District rail line and intersects Broad Street, which carries SR 63 and SR 106 south of the intersection and SR 184 to the north.
 US 123 passes the Toccoa Amtrak station and intersects SR 17 Alternate (Big A Road), where the center turn lane ends.
 The highway passes Toccoa Airport and veers away from the railroad on the eastern edge of the city.
 US 123 passes by the historic site Travelers Rest before crossing the Tugaloo River branch of Lake Hartwell into Oconee County, South Carolina.
-From outside of Toccoa until its meeting with US 76 in Westminster, US 123 is a peaceful two-lane road with light traffic passing through mostly forest.
-The highway parallels the left bank of the lake to the mouth of the Chauga River, then curves north and crosses over the Greenville District before entering the town of Westminster, where the highway intersects US 76 (North Avenue).